A matter of experience

-Today, almost all parts of a company are interwoven both organizationally and financially.
+Today, almost all parts of a company are organizationally and financially interwoven.
 This connection also applies to the IT systems and the associated business data and processes.
-If a part of the company is now to be spun off, numerous difficulties will arise, especially in the area of IT:
+If a part of the company is now to be spun off, this will result in numerous difficulties, especially in the area of IT:

-- Identification of the data to be transferred to the buyer's systems
+- Identification of the data sets to be transferred to the buyer's systems

-- Clear separation between data that may be transferred and data that cannot leave the selling company under any circumstances for compliance reasons
+- Clean separation between data that may be transferred and data that cannot leave the transferring company for compliance reasons.

 - Data protection during carve-out

-- Avoidance of impairments of the SAP systems during the carve-out (interruptions can cost expensive
+- Prevention of impairments of SAP systems during carve-out (interruptions can lead to high follow-up costs)

 - Risks for the continuation on Day 1

-- Selection of the correct method for data migration (copy, restart)
+- Selection of the correct method for the data migration (copy, reset)

-- Often a narrow time window of only a few months
+- Often narrow time window of only a few months

 - Development of a new IT organization for spin-offs